HOW TO CREATE A SCHOOL MEMORY BOX!

 STEP 3: ADD STORAGE BASKETS AND SMALL CONTAINERS

 Start with your biggest storage baskets or bins on the bottom shelf.
-We use these metallic baskets for everyday items that get left on the floor.
+We used metallic baskets for everyday items that get left on the floor.
 It keeps the floor tidy and the kids know where to find items that they have left around the house.
 As kids get older, I find the toys get smaller!
 This means that there are lots of little ‘treasures’ and it’s handy to have little boxes in their rooms for these items.

 cb2 stairway white shelf with books and baskets - this is step 3